awsdocs/amazon-vpc-user-guide/doc_source/how-it-works.md

 ## VPCs and subnets<a name="how-it-works-subnet"></a>

 A *virtual private cloud* \(VPC\) is a virtual network dedicated to your AWS account\.
 It is logically isolated from other virtual networks in the AWS Cloud\.
-You can launch your AWS resources, such as Amazon EC2 instances, into your VPC\.
-You can specify an IP address range for the VPC, add subnets, associate security groups, and configure route tables\.
+You can specify an IP address range for the VPC, add subnets, add gateways, and associate security groups\.

 A *subnet* is a range of IP addresses in your VPC\.
-You can launch AWS resources into a specified subnet\.
-Use a public subnet for resources that must be connected to the internet, and a private subnet for resources that won't be connected to the internet\.
+You launch AWS resources, such as Amazon EC2 instances, into your subnets\.
+You can connect a subnet to the internet, other VPCs, and your own data centers, and route traffic to and from your subnets using route tables\.

-To protect the AWS resources in each subnet, you can use multiple layers of security, including security groups and network access control lists \(ACL\)\.

-You can optionally associate an IPv6 CIDR block with your VPC, and assign IPv6 addresses to the instances in your VPC\.

 **Learn more**
 + [VPC basics](configure-your-vpc.md#vpc-subnet-basics)